radiac/django-tagulous/docs/models.rst

     Must be unique.

+.. _model_slug:
 ``slug``
     A unique ``SlugField``, generated automatically from the name when first saved.

+    If ``unidecode`` is installed, Tagulous will use it to make a best-guess conversion of non-ascii characters to something similar in ascii which will be safe for a slug field.
+If ``unidecode`` is not installed, Tagulous will strip diacritical marks from extended ascii characters, but then just convert any remaining non-ascii characters to underscores.
+In most cases either option will be adequate for European languages, but if your tags frequently contain non-European characters you'll have less slug clashes if you use ``unidecode``.

 ``count``
     An ``IntegerField`` holding the number of times this tag is in use.